Exclamation mark: Mathematics and formal logic

+It is used to represent the uniqueness quantifier.

 In linear logic, the exclamation mark denotes one of the modalities that control weakening and contraction.

 Computing

 In computing, the exclamation mark is ASCII character 33 (21 in hexadecimal).
-Due to its availability on even early computers, the character was used for many purposes.
+Due to its availability even on early computers, the character was used for many purposes.
 The name given to "!" by programmers varies according to their background, though it was very common to give it a short name to make reading code aloud easier.
 "Bang" is very popular.
-In the UK the term pling was popular in the earlier days of computing, whilst in the United States, the term shriek was used.
+In the UK, the term pling was popular in the earlier days of computing, whilst in the United States, the term shriek was used.
 It is claimed that these word usages were invented in the US and shriek is from Stanford or MIT; however, shriek for the ! sign is found in the Oxford English Dictionary dating from the 1860s.

 Many computer languages using C-style syntax use "!" for logical negation; !A means "not A", and A != B means "A is not equal to B".
 This negation principle has spread to ordinary language; for example, the word "!clue" is used as a synonym for "no-clue" or "clueless".
-The symbol in formal logic for negation is ¬ but, as this symbol is not present as standard on some keyboards, the C convention has spread informally to other contexts.
+The symbol in formal logic for negation is ¬ but, as this symbol is not present as standard on most keyboards, the C convention has spread informally to other contexts.

 Early e-mail systems also used the exclamation mark as a separator character between hostnames for routing information, usually referred to as "bang path" notation.

 In the IRC protocol, a user's nickname and ident are separated by an exclamation mark in the hostmask assigned to him or her by the server.

 In UNIX scripting (typically for UNIX shell or Perl), "!" is usually used after a "#" in the first line of a script, the interpreter directive, to tell the OS what program to use to run the script. #! is usually called a "hash-bang" or shebang.
 A similar convention for PostScript files calls for the first line to begin with %!, called "percent-bang".